Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 Once the $import operation is completed, the import operation content location is stored in Azure storage table and the next import status orchestrator in the durable function picks the details from storage table and checks the status of the import.

-## Troubleshooting

-1. Azure API for FHIR.
-	-  Please see the [troubleshooting section](https://learn.microsoft.com/azure/healthcare-apis/fhir/export-data#troubleshoot) to handle issues on exporting the data.
-2. Azure Health Data Services FHIR service.
-	-  Please see the [troubleshooting section](https://learn.microsoft.com/azure/healthcare-apis/fhir/import-data#troubleshooting) to handle issues on importing the data.

 ## Monitoring
+### Dashboard Monitoring

 During the deployment of data migration tool , the dashboard is also deployed for monitoring the data migration from Azure API for FHIR to Azure Health Data Service FHIR service.
-This dashboard gives the overview and details of each export-import runs.
+It's the visualization of each export-import runs.

 ![Architecture](images/Dasboard.png)